 "Our members have continually stressed that involvement of third parties during recruitment will not be tolerated," NCAA vice president of academic and membership affairs Kevin Lennon said.

-Harris, Sean Spence, Travis Benjamin, Marcus Forston and Adewale Ojomo -- all likely Miami starters -- must sit out one game after it was determined they accepted benefits after enrolling at the school.
+Harris, Sean Spence, Travis Benjamin, Marcus Forston and Adewale Ojomo — all of whom were likely starters — must sit out one game and make restitution for accepting benefits after enrolling at the school.
 Four other players must repay small amounts, all under $100, but will not miss any games.

 "They understand that their actions demand consequences," Miami athletic director Shawn Eichorst said.